 End Silence: The Project on Addressing Prison Rape

-Overall, the Project on Addressing Prison Rape has four goals: (1) training; (2) technical assistance; (3) legal expertise regarding sexual abuse in custodial settings; and (4) providing guidance on issues correctional agencies and advocates face in addressing PREA and responing to sexual abuse in custodial settings.
+Overall, the Project has four goals: (1) training; (2) technical assistance; (3) legal expertise regarding sexual abuse in custodial settings; and (4) providing guidance on issues correctional agencies and advocates face when addressing PREA and responding to sexual abuse in custodial settings.

-Since 2000, The American University, Washington College of Law (WCL) Project on Addressing Prison Rape has been funded by governemnt and private grantors to address and respond to sexual abuse of people in custody.
-The Project on Addresing Prison Rape has continually provided training, technical assistance and guidance to high level corrections decision makers on key issues in addressing and responding to The Prison Rape Elimination Act.
+Since 2000, The Project, housed at American University, Washington College of Law (WCL), has been funded by government and private grantors to address and respond to sexual abuse of people in custody.
+The Project has continually provided training, technical assistance and legal guidance to high level corrections decision makers on key issues in addressing and responding to the Prison Rape Elimination Act.

 Work in the Area of Sexual Abuse in Custodial Settings

 The Project has conducted training for or in collaboration with:

 - 45 state leaders if Department of Corrections;

 - 2 Native American jails ;